joslinpr/literate-bassoon/OpenShiftTricks.md

 #### Specific Action/resource Permissions For a Specific User
 ```
 $ oc auth can-i create configmap --as=<user>
+# Note this differs from --user, which tells the oc command which
+# kubeconfig entry to use.
 ```

 <!-- TOC --><a name="to-list-all-permissions-for-a-specific-user"></a>